GedasFX/gedasfx.github.io/_posts/2024-09-15-tailscale-funnel.md

 ```

-> Here the docker-compose file is almost 1:1 with the one in the guide, and the `serve.json` is taken from the guide as well.
+> Here the `docker-compose.yml`, and `serve.json` files are almost 1:1 with the one in the guide.
 >
-> The important bits for you to know is the application will work in the network of the tailscale container (can also work vice-versa), meaning even though tailscale doesn't expose port 80, the `app` does, and therefore a request can be proxied to `http://localhost:80`.
+> The important bits for you to know is the application will work in the network of the tailscale container (or vice-versa), meaning even though tailscale doesn't expose port 80, the `app` does, and therefore a request can be proxied to `http://localhost:80`.
 Do note that the proxy ONLY works to localhost, so this is the only way of doing this.
 >
 > If you have more than 1 app you want to expose, you can set up another reverse proxy, or just repeat this pattern for every service you wish to expose.

 Running `docker compose up -d` allowed me to access this container from the internet on the url: https://ws2.your-tailnet.ts.net/. the `ws2` bit comes from the container hostname.
-Unfortunately this means this will not load balance well, but this is for applications with no users anyway so who cares 😆.
+Unfortunately this means that load balancing would require yet another proxy, but this is for applications with no users anyway so who cares 😆.

-Finally, wait a few minutes if you do not see your website appear initially.
-However, if after some time you see that the website still is not available, here are some troubleshooting tips:
+Finally, wait a few minutes for website to start up, get certificates, and properly obtain DNS records.
+If after some time you see that the website still is not available, here are some troubleshooting tips:

 1. Check if the host is up [on the dashboard](https://login.tailscale.com/admin/machines).
 You should see something like the following:
 ![Image showing host being up](../assets/posts/2024-09-15-tailscale-funnel/host%20is%20up.png)

-2. Check if you can access the url from a machine on tailnet.
-DNS propagates quicker internally so good way to check.
+1. Check if you can access the url from a machine on tailnet.
+DNS propagates quicker within the VPN so good way to check.
 If its not working from within a tailnet, something has gone wrong.

-3. Give more permissions to OAuth token.
-Personally I had issues with DNS until I gave `dns:write` OAuth token scope, after which all started working, however, it continued working after i returned to original token, so your mileage may vary.
+2. Give more permissions to OAuth token.
+Personally I had issues with DNS until I gave `dns:write` OAuth token scope, after which all started working, however, it continued working after i returned to original token, so your mileage may vary 🤷.

-### Putting it together - Proxy Docker
+## Putting it together - Proxy Docker

 Proxying requests should be somewhat straight forward, any proxy works, but I will show you my solution for completeness.
 This also requests uses Let's Encrypt to create certificates.